Hemispingus Occidental

 Distribution

-The Western Hemispingus is found in southern Colombia as a rare resident.
+The Western Hemispingus is found in southern regions of the country as a rare resident.
 This bird is found in the western sloples of the Andes in the department of Nariño.

 Taxonomy